mozilla/ecosystem-platform/docs/reference/token-types.md

   endpoint.
 * Requesting the `https://identity.mozilla.com/tokens/session` scope during an OAuth flow.

-Session tokens are intended only for authenticating communication with the FxA servers themselves, so RP servers should never encounter a session token in the wild.
+Session tokens are intended only for authenticated communication with the FxA servers themselves, so RP servers should never encounter a session token in the wild.

 On the client side, session tokens are typically handled by web content on accounts.firefox.com while the user is interacting with their account.
 However, web browsers that support signing in with FxA in order to access account-enabled browser features, may obtain a session token during the sigin flow and use it to communicate directly with the FxA server APIs.

-TODO: we should better articulate ownership expections here, around webchannels etc.

 # Session Metadata